TWISTEX

-Background

-The project normally ran from mid-April through the end of June with a domain that covers the Great Plains and portions of the Midwestern United States.
-The project was normally at full strength for most of May and June with four vehicles, all equipped with roof-mounted mobile mesonet weather stations.
-One of the vehicles transported an array of in situ thermodynamic and video probes.
-Due to graduate and upper-division undergraduate student participant availability, a reduced vehicle compliment consisting of the in situ probe deployment truck and one support mesonet station vehicle was used in the first few weeks of the project.

 The research objectives were to better understand tornado generation, maintenance and decay processes and to gain insight and knowledge of the seldom sampled near-surface internal tornado environment.
 Progress on these research fronts was aimed toward increasing tornado warning lead time, while the internal tornado near-surface sampling provided essential ground truth data for structural engineering analysis of the interaction of tornadic winds with homes and buildings.

 TWISTEX was one of the featured teams in seasons 3, 4 and 5 of Storm Chasers on the Discovery Channel.
 The group was also featured on National Geographic Channel's "Disaster Labs".